June 4, 2022 – The long delay in our hearing date…

 Thomas Soulliere, Director of Parks, City of Victoria

 City of Victoria Town Hall – November 2019

 All female softball players registered with the Beacon Hill Baseball Softball Association who have played at Pemberton Park since the start of the 2019 season and/or currently play at Pemberton Park are part of the group.
 The complaint is against the City of Victoria.
 There is no financial or time obligation on the part of members of the group or their families.

 The girls play softball at Pemberton Park on a non-regulation field which is not skinned for softball, or any known sport for that matter.
 It does not meet the regulations of any softball organization in Canada.
-The park does not have comparable infrastructure with no batting cage or field lighting, and the concession is very limited in what it can offer.
+The park does not have a batting cage or field lighting, and the concession is very limited in what it can offer.

 About the Complainant

 The Human Rights Group Complaint was filed by Mike Sharpe on behalf of the girls who play softball at Pemberton Park.
 We are fortunate and thankful to have Mr. John Heaney as our legal counsel assisting the girls in this matter.
 We also appreciate the assistance of U14 parent and lawyer Neil Marcovitz, as well as Bill Hawkins, the President of the South Vancouver Island (SVI) Minor Fastpitch Association.